Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 - Pick OU: Under (140.5)

-Arizona State is 3-4-0 against the spread, while SMU's ATS record this season is 3-5-0.
-In terms of going over the point total, games involving the Sun Devils are 2-5-0 and the Mustangs are 1-7-0.
+Arizona State is 3-4-0 against the spread this season compared to SMU's 3-5-0 ATS record.
+The Sun Devils have hit the over in two games, while Mustangs games have gone over one time.
 The two teams score 141.7 points per game, 1.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM